 How long must teachers retain the documentation?

-Teachers must retain documentation and assessment-related records (either hard copy or in SmartTeach®) for one school year (end of the school year).
+Teachers must retain documentation and assessment-related records (either hard copy or in MyTeachingStrategies®) for one school year.
+For the 2022-2023 school year, records must be retained until June 2023.

 What qualifies as documentation?